High Protein Banana Pudding {with Chessmen Cookies}

 Notes

 • This recipe makes 2 HUGE servings (see pictures)!
-If you’re looking to lower the calories, increase the protein powder to 1 1/2-2 scoops and divide into 3-4 servings.
+If you’re looking to lower the calories, divide into 3-4 servings.

 • Make sure the bananas are covered in pudding and not exposed to air to prevent spoiling.